Best Schools of 2017

 In order to get a good picture of the best four-year colleges in the U.S., we gathered mountains of data from the U.S. Department of Education and analyzed it through a rigorous 13-point system.
 We ranked more than 1,600 schools across the country based on affordability, flexibility, and other quantitative factors.
 When the dust settled, we came away with a pretty good idea of the 25 best schools in our 50 states.

 If you're into numbers like we are, you can check out the explanation of our methodology a little further down the page.
-First, though, here they are: our best four-year colleges in the U.S.
+Also, be sure to check out our latest rankings of the best colleges and universities in the U.S. for 2019.

 Our No. 1 school performed well on multiple metrics.
 Utah State University ranked in the 90th percentile of all schools we studied in four categories, including affordability of tuition and fees and lowest average student debt of graduates.